Hotel Information and Reservations

 CME / CE

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Baylor College of Medicine and Pediatric Academic Societies.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Baylor College of Medicine and American Pediatric Society and Society for Pediatric Research.
 Baylor College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Baylor College of Medicine designates this live activity for a maximum of 44.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.